ipratiik/Nit-Tv/README.md

-# Manit TV 🎥
+# NIT TV 🎥

-Manit TV is an Omegle-style video chat platform exclusively for NIT students.
+NIT TV is an Omegle-style video chat platform exclusively for NIT students.
 It allows students to connect via random 1-on-1 video chats, ensuring a safe and exclusive environment for networking and discussions.

 ## 🚀 Features

-* **🔒 NIT-Exclusive Access:** Only students with `@stu.manit.ac.in` and `@nit.ac.in` emails can log in.
+* **🔒 NIT-Exclusive Access:** Only students with NIT's emails can log in.
 * **📹 Random 1-on-1 Video Chat:** Get paired with other NIT students for real-time conversations.
 * **⚡ Firebase Authentication:** Secure login with Google authentication.
 * **🎥 WebRTC for Video Streaming:** Peer-to-peer video calls without servers storing any data.